MLecardonnel/DrumSheet/README.md

 ## Classification method

 As several strokes can occure at the same time on different parts of the drums, I choosed to create a model for each following part : cymbal, hi-hat, kick drum, snare drum.
-The models are binary classifiers that indicates whether or not the drum part is strike given a spectrogram.
+The models are binary classifiers that indicates whether or not the drum part is struck given a spectrogram.
 Bellow are the performance results on the validation dataset :

 |Models       | Well detected percussions | Wrongly detected percussions |
 | ----------- |:-------------------------:|:----------------------------:|